fortesl/assignment-rinku/README.md

 Model - service to provide data, add http calls to json data files for extra credit. if not hard code data in service View - HTML, CSS, angular directives
 Controller - serve data to bind to view elements

+Fork the project, add your code, and submit via pull request.